Lake Nakuru National Park

 The Lake Nakuru National Park is home to the big five and countless other species of flora and fauna

-Birdlife: Over 450 species, including ostriches, secretary birds, and vultures.
+Birdlife: Over 450 species, including pelicans, cormorants, herons, and African fish eagles.

 "In the Lake Nakuru National Park, dawn breaks like a painter's masterpiece - golden light spilling across endless savannas where life moves in ancient rhythms.
 Here, beneath vast African skies, every moment tells a story of survival, majesty, and wild beauty.
 Lions roam freely, wildebeest thunder across rivers, and the proud Maasai people maintain their timeless connection to this remarkable land."